MzOutland/3d-makerspace-site/Readme.md

 ## Project Organization

 Currently, there are five pages of the website the user will be able to visit.
 The "home" page is the index page which holds links to the other web pages.
+More pages will be added.

 Important pages are: